 If you're traveling internationally, it's a good idea to have up-to-date immunity because tetanus may be more common where you're visiting, especially if you're traveling to a developing country.
 If you receive a deep or dirty wound and it's been more than five years since your last booster shot, get another booster shot.

-In order to stay up to date with all of your vaccinations, request that your doctor review your vaccination status on a regular basis.
+To stay up to date with all of your vaccinations, ask your doctor to review your vaccination status regularly.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.